andrewruttenberg/IGV_Documentation/README.md

 </details>

 ### Searching Soft clips with blat
-lastly, and arguably more usefully, you can use blat to search a soft clip.
-To do so again right click on the read with the soft clip, and select `BLAT left-clipped sequence` or `BLAT right-clipped sequence` depending on which side of the read has the soft clip. keep in mind that the soft clip must be at least 20 bases to be used as an input for blat, so the option will not show up if there is not a coft clip long enough
+Lastly, and arguably more usefully, you can use BLAT to search a soft clip.
+To do so, right-click on the read with the soft clip and select `BLAT Left-Clipped Sequence` or `BLAT Right-Clipped Sequence` depending on which side of the read has the soft clip.
+Keep in mind that the soft clip must be at least 20 bases long to be used as input for BLAT, so the option will not show up if there is not a soft clip long enough.

 ### challenge
-Go to the window chr6:68,014,727-68,015,341.
+Go to the window `chr6:68,014,727-68,015,341`.
 On the left side of the screen should be right soft-clips.
 On the right should be left soft clips.
 Right click on the reads with left cloft clips.
 Where does it best align to
 <details><summary>Answer</summary>
   &emsp; &ensp; Depending of the read you selected the end position could be different, but the start position should be chr6:68015268.
 Follow up question.
 Note how close this is the the read itself.
 What could that mean.
 If you are unsure come back to thsi question afetr finishing the guide and you should be able to answer the question.
 </details>

-With this you should have enough information for most tasks you would want to accompish in IGV.
+With this, you should have enough information for most tasks you would want to accomplish in IGV.
 Keep in mind there are many other tools not discussed in this guide.
-It is highly recommend to expirence with other tools to see what else you can do.
-For more information of what you can accomplish using IGV, refer to [this](https://igv.org/doc/desktop/#UserGuide) guide
+It is highly recommended to experiment with other tools to see what else you can do.
+For more information on what you can accomplish using IGV, refer to [this](https://igv.org/doc/desktop/#UserGuide) guide

 # Identifying single nueclotide variants in IGV
 As will all variant confermation in IGV, you will need a vcf of candidate variants to either conferm as true positives or label as false positive.
 For this example the candidate SNVs can be found at `/storage1/fs1/jin810/Active/testing/Ruttenberg/SideProjects/IGV_Tutorial/WGS_001_Father_UDN121697_snvs_chr1.vcf`